ibrahim-kocyigit/kocyigit-dsml/theory/linear_algebra/01_intro_to_linear_algebra_and_maths_for_ml.md

 * **Support Vector Machines (SVMs):** A classification algorithm using linear algebra to find the optimal hyperplane to separate data.
 * **Neural Networks:** Operations within neural networks involve matrix multiplications and linear transformations.

-**In summary**, linear algebra provides the mathematical foundation for many data science algorithms.
-The ability to manipulate vectors and matrices, solve systems of equations, and perform optimization is essential for working with data.

 ### 1.1.2.
 Getting a Handle on Vectors

 In this section, we'll introduce vectors in the context of data science, building upon the familiar concept of vectors from physics, but expanding their application to broader parameter spaces.
 The primary motivation is to prepare for optimization problems, particularly fitting functions to data.